decisionpatterns/options/README.md

     getOption(foo$bar)    # INSTEAD OF:
     getOption(foo)$bar

 This has three advantages.

-First the syntax is clearer as to the intent.
-Second, the `default` argument is compared to the option at the correct level.
+1. Syntax is clearer as to the intent.
+2. The `default` argument is compared to the option at the correct level.
 This simplifies using options for functions.
 For example:

    f <- function( x = getOption(foo$bar,20) ) ...   # INSTEAD OF:
    f <- function( x = if( is.null( getOption('foo')$bar ) ) getOption('foo')$bar else 20

-The third advantage is that it encourages package developers to place all of the options related to a package in a single list
+3. It encourages package developers to place all of the options related to a package in a single list

 ## Deep Assignment of Global Options